TASBE/TASBE.github.io/README.md

 # Tutorials

-  We have provided detailed tutorials in order to help users easily use the TASBE package
+  We have provided a collection of tutorials and examples in order to help users more easily use the TASBE package:

   * [Getting Started](docs/installation.md)
   * <a href="https://github.com/TASBE/TASBE/tree/master/docs/FlowCytometryDocumentation"> Introduction to Flow Cytometry </a> (not web formatted)
   * [Creating a ColorModel](docs/color_model.md)
   * [Running Analysis](docs/analysis.md)
   * <a href="https://github.com/TASBE/TASBE/tree/master/docs/Example%20Files"> Example Files </a>
+  * <a href="https://github.com/TASBE/TASBEFlowAnalytics-Tutorial">Repository of tutorials, templates and example files</a>

 # Additional Resources
 * [TASBE Codebase](https://github.com/TASBE)